RegiRock07/BlogWeb/README.md

-# 🚀 BlogWebsite – Full Stack Blog Website
+# 🚀 BlogWeb – Full Stack Blog Website

 A modern, feature-rich blog platform built using **React**, **Tailwind CSS**, **Redux**, **Appwrite**, and more.
 Create, edit, and publish beautiful blog posts with secure authentication and a seamless user experience.